 I Closely monitor developments in digital solutions created by existing and new competitors.
 I. Invest in offering other or additional services to our customers such as EV charging or leasing of excess space/ capacity in our facilities to third parties.
-I. Invest in business development teams and knowledge to deliver business proposals in line with market requirements and needs.
-I. Maintain geographic diversification of Q-Park's portfolio and a further spread across multiple indirect markets and attractive cities.
+T I. Maintain geographic diversification of Q-Park's portfolio and a further spread across multiple indirect markets and attractive cities.
 I Manage a portfolio with focus on strategic locations (i.e. healthcare or travel) and/or multifunctional locations instead of monofunctional locations.
 I. Adapt products to changing market demands (i.e. by offering more flexibility and new digital products such as our pre-booking propositions and the Q-Park app).
 I. Invest in offering other or additional services to our customers such as EV charging or leasing of excess space/ capacity in our facilities.